harness/developer-hub/docs/chaos-engineering/configure-chaos-experiments/chaos-hubs/add-chaos-hub.md

 ---
 title: Add a custom ChaosHub
 sidebar_position: 2
-description: Steps to add a ChaosHub to your project
+description: Steps to add a custom ChaosHub to your project
 ---

-This sections describes reasons for adding a custom ChaosHub and how to add and connect a custom ChaosHub.
+This section describes the reasons for adding a custom ChaosHub and how to add and connect a custom ChaosHub.

 ## Reasons to add a custom ChaosHub